Midohajhouj/DDoS-Toolkit/README.md

 Here’s how you can resolve or work around it:

  Use a Virtual Environment: Create a virtual environment to install packages locally without affecting the system installation.
 Here's how to do it:

 python3 -m venv myenv

-source myenv/bin/activate  # For Linux/Mac
+source myenv/bin/activate

 pip install -r requirements.txt